 Wanli Emperor Zhu Yijun — An Intelligent but Destructive Monarch of the Ming Dynasty

 Zhu Yijun (1563 — 1620), respected as Wanli Emperor or Emperor Shenzong of Ming, was a super smart person, and the monarch with the longest-ruling period (48 years) of the Ming Dynasty.

 In the first decade of his reign, Wanli Emperor was a diligent, insightful, and capable sovereign that managed his empire well and brought his people wealthy, stable lives.

-Afterward, however, his reign was frequently considered as the turning point of the Ming Dynasty, when emperors started losing power to civil officials.
+Afterward, however, his reign was frequently considered as the turning point of the Ming Dynasty, when emperors started losing power to scholar officials.

 During that period, Wanli Emperor barely showed up in public and had been criticized as being lazy and indifferent to politics.

 Portrait of Wanli Emperor Zhu Yijun, By Court Artist of the Ming Dynasty — Taipei Palace Museum

 Childhood of Wanli Emperor with His Remarkable Teacher

 Wanli Emperor ascended to the throne when he was only 9 years old after his father passed away young.

 Zhang Juzheng, one of the greatest prime ministers and reformers in the ancient history of China, implemented a series of successful reforms that flourished the empire and brought the last Great Reign of the Ming Dynasty.

 Porcelain Produced During Wanli Emperor's Reign with "Longevity" Characters — National Museum of China

 Empress Dowager Li and remarkable minister Zhang Juzheng, who had a romantic relationship in some gossips, were both quite strict to Wanli Emperor.